tonysneed/typescript-library-starter/README.md

 semantic-release-cli setup
 # IMPORTANT!!
 Answer NO to "Generate travis.yml" question.
 Is already prepared for you :P
 ```

+You will be prompted for your Travis and GitHub credentials so that Travis CI can publish docs to GitHub Pages.

+> Note: Semantic release will ask for your your NPM credentials, but these will not be used because automatic releases are disabled.

 After pushing your first commit to master, Travis CI will run a CI build that runs your tests and generates documentation for your library.
   - After the CI build completes, you can go to the Settings for your repo to note the URL where your docs are published to GitHub Pages.